babel/website/website/blog/2018-07-14-whats-the-deal-with-the-new-pipeline-plugin-configuration.md

 (await f)(x)
 ```

-While there was some pushback on the idea of including async handling in the pipeline at all, the committee felt, without a strong reason it wasn't doable, it would oppose a pipeline operator that didn't handle async/await.
+While there was pushback on the idea of including async handling in the pipeline at all, committee members expressed concern about a pipeline operator that didn't handle async/await.
 While there are ways to handle Promise-returning functions without explicit syntax, they are too cumbersome to be useful or require a helper function.

 ## Proposed Solutions